genestack/user-tutorials/source/guide/pipelines.rst

 start of sequences.
 These primers are not truly random, and it leads to a variation at the  beginning of the reads.

-*Warning*

-A warning will be raised if the difference between A and T, or G and C is greater than 10% at any position.
+*Warning*: a warning will be raised if the difference between A and T, or G and C is greater than 10% at any position.

-*Improving data quality*

-If there is instability at the start of the read the consensus is that no QC is necessary.
+*Improving data quality*: if there is instability at the start of the read the consensus is that no QC is necessary.
 If variation appears over the course of a read **Trim to Fixed Length** application may be used.
 If there is persistent variation throughout the read it may be best to discard it.
 Some datasets may trigger a warning due to the nature of the sequence.
 For example, bisulfite sequencing data will have almost no Cytosines.
 Some species may be unusually GC rich or poor and therefore also trigger a warning.

-7. **Sequence duplication levels** plots
+7. Sequence duplication levels
+******************************

 .. image:: images/fastqc_sequence_duplication_levels.png

 Reports total number of reads, number of distinct reads and mean duplication rates.

-*Warning*

-This module will issue a warning if non-unique sequences make up more than 20% of the total.
+*Warning*: this module will issue a warning if non-unique sequences make up more than 20% of the total.

 There are two potential types of duplicates in a library: technical duplicates arising from PCR artefacts or biological duplicates which are natural